April 13, 2012

 Look to my Best credit card offers page to find the best current link.
 Or, click one of these affiliate links to sign-up:

 - Ink Cash® Business Card

-- Ink Classic® Business Card [expired offer]
+- Ink Classic® Business Card (not an affiliate link)

 The Ink Bold and Ink Plus cards are nearly identical in every way except that the Bold is a charge card whereas the Plus is a credit card.
 The Classic and Cash cards offer lower signup bonuses and vary a bit in their 2X bonus categories.
 Also, you need the Bold or Plus (or Sapphire Preferred + any Ink card) to transfer points to loyalty programs such as United, Hyatt, etc.